Wal-Mart sued over sale of fake 'Egyptian cotton' linen

 She accused Wal-Mart of violating U.S. laws governing textile fiber labeling and advertising, and is seeking damages for everyone who has bought bed linens at Wal-Mart made by Welspun and labeled "100% Egyptian Cotton."

-A Wal-Mart spokesman had no immediate comment.
+"We plan to vigorously defend the company," a Wal-Mart spokesman said.
+He said the retailer removed such products after conducting a comprehensive review nearly two months ago and since then has offered customers a full refund.

 A lawyer for Monahan did not immediately respond to a request for comment.

 Monahan is represented by the law firm Hagens Berman Sobol Shapiro, whose specialties include product liability.
 Her complaint was filed with the U.S. District Court in Manhattan.